gdg-berlin-android/ZeBadge/zehardware/README.md

 ### Examples

 All commands available are [listed](#serial-commands) below.
 Following is a simple example for illustration.
+Please take a look if the example is `writing to` or `reading from` the serial port.

 #### Help Command

+Write:

 ```console
 help::/r/n
 ```

-Response
+Read:

 ```
 config_listn,show,store,preview,reload,list,delete,exit,help,terminal,config_load,config_update,refresh,config_save